skkr/Notejoy-UI-tweaks/README.md

 # Notejoy-UI-tweaks

-CSS code to get a cleaner UI and better the text hierarchies.
+Use this CSS code to get a cleaner UI and better the text hierarchies in [NoteJoy](https://notejoy.com/).